 One major change will be the importance of devices and the intersection of technology and security.
 “It will not be the watch on your wrist or the phone in your pocket,” says Charles M. Lieber, professor of Chemistry at Harvard University.
 “Your 'device' will be your digital identity, used like a key to enter the system from any number of screens and actions."

 The Internet of Things has the ability to help us work faster, smarter and personalize our work experience.
-From reminding us it’s time for a break to automatically adjusting the light and temperature of the room for maximum productivity, we’ll see IoT play a major role in the workplace of the future.
+From reminding us it’s time for a break to automatically adjusting the light and temperature of the room for maximum productivity, we’ll see IoT play a major role in the ideal workspace of the future.

 Work From Anywhere